RichardMShaw/GoogleBooks/README.md

 [Test out the Demo here!](https://nameless-fjord-51935.herokuapp.com)

 Note: Anyone can add books to the database.
-I do not take responsiblity for misuse.
+I do not take responsibility for misuse.

 A web app created in React using the Google Books API.
 Search up books by their title and save them to a Mongodb database for later use!